swantzter/apollo-datasource-typeorm/README.md

 ## Usage

 Use by creating a new class extending the `TypeormDataSource`, with the desired entity type.
 Use separate DataSources for each entity type.
-Initialise the class by passing an entity repository created by the TypeORM library.
+Initialise the class by passing the entity.
+Ensure that you have run `createConnection` before initialising your data sources since this library will use `getConnection` to obtain a repository.
+If you have multiple connections you can pass the `connectionName` in the data source options.

 ```typescript
 @Entity()